dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 - Oh boy, I mean, what a thing.

 We had kind of a Rosetta Stone.

 We had a page out of Diego de Landa's book,

-a priest who was converting the Maya in Yucatan asked

-his informants about their writing system

-and what every sound meant.

-And he was convinced they had a alphabet like we do.

-So he got this Maya guy sat down in Spanish

-and he said, okay,

-you're gonna write all the symbols right here in my book.

-Write an A here, write a B here, write a C here.

-And that guy just wrote all of the sounds

-# Chapter 12

-We had a page out of Diego de Landa's book,